-In beauty products, an informational, science led approach is becoming king.
+In beauty products, an informational and science-led approach is becoming king.
 Brands are being forced to be increasingly more transparent about what’s going into our products and how they work for us.
-Consumers are taking a much keener interest into which components are bad for them, and which will deliver the best proven results.
-Who would have thought glycolic acid and retinol would be so prevalent on packaging, and therefore a firm part of our vocabularies ten years ago?
-All of this considered, it is clear that the beauty industry is extremely fast moving, and will not cap at £28.4 billion.
+Consumers are taking a much keener interest into which components are bad for them, and which will deliver the best-proven results.
+Who would have thought glycolic acid and retinol would be so prevalent on the packaging, and therefore a firm part of our vocabularies ten years ago?
+All of this considered, it is clear that the beauty industry is extremely fast-moving, and will not cap at £28.4 billion.

 Of course, it’s not all about money.
 The correlation between good mental health and beauty treatments is palpable.
 You can argue otherwise, but looking the best version of yourself drastically lifts your self-esteem.
 Every day when I’m working, I finish someones makeup (or any other beauty treatment) and visibly see a person’s self-esteem lift.
 There isn’t many jobs in which you get to see that multiple times a day, but you do when you work in beauty.
 It’s addictive, and it’s amazing.
 It’s watching clients reactions, that makes my job so enjoyable.

 Lockdown has been mentally tough for everyone, it’s highlighted that we all need more than ever, something to boost our mental health every now and again.
 Unfortunately, as Caroline Noakes MP pointed out, it seems this relaxing of lockdown rules has been designed by men, for men.
 It’s unfortunate that a trip to the pub and watching live football again just isn’t sufficient, or enjoyable for a lot of women.